brunoborges/bloghub/README.md

 ### 2. Create Your First Blog Post

+**Note**: Only the repository owner can create issues.
+If someone else tries to create an issue, it will be automatically closed with an explanation.

 1. Go to the **Issues** tab
 2. Click **"New Issue"**
+3. **Select "📝 Blog Post"** template (provides helpful guidance)
-3. Write your blog post:
+4. Write your blog post:
    - **Title**: This becomes your blog post title
    - **Body**: Write your content in Markdown format
 4. Add the `APPROVED` label